 Strategies for nonresponse — Reasons for nonresponse to CBT include cognitive errors that enhance social anxiety in response to actual or imagined social threat, and avoidance strategies (such as safety behaviors, described above) that lead to the maintenance of social anxiety.
 Examples of such maladaptive strategies include obvious avoidance and safety behaviors but might also include distraction techniques if they serve the purpose to lessen the anxiety experience.

 If a patient does not respond to these approaches, the clinician should explore other factors that might contribute to the maintenance of the problem.
 These may include problems that directly impact social functioning, such as autism spectrum disorder and schizoid and schizotypal personality traits.
 These problems may be targeted through social skills trainings.
 Other strategies to treat the associated clinical problems may include interpersonal therapy to target complicated grief, cognitive processing therapy, or prolonged exposure to treat interpersonal trauma, and motivational interviewing to address substance use problems related to social anxiety disorder.
 Depression is often comorbid with SAD and can interfere with treatment motivation.
-Those patients may benefit from adjunctive psychotherapy (such as targeted cognitive therapy and behavioral activation) and/or pharmacotherapy for depression.
+Those patients may benefit from adjunctive psychotherapy (such as motivational enhancement therapy for substance use disorder or targeted cognitive therapy and behavioral activation for mood disorders) and/or pharmacotherapy for depression and other problems.
+A functional analysis can clarify which of these problems should we targeted first.
 (See "Unipolar major depression in adults: Choosing initial treatment" and "Interpersonal Psychotherapy (IPT) for depressed adults: Indications, theoretical foundation, general concepts, and efficacy" and "Motivational interviewing for substance use disorders" and "Autism spectrum disorder: Diagnosis".)